ballerina-platform/module-ballerina-http/docs/spec/spec.md

 If the users forget to call next() and don't respond either, the request will be left hanging.

 ##### 8.1.1.3 Returning error?
 Resource functions can return NextService|error?.
 They can return only error? when using the Caller.
 Also, in case of an error, interceptor pipeline execution jumps to the nearest RequestErrorInterceptor in the pipeline.
 This RequestErrorInterceptor is not necessarily the last interceptor in the pipeline, it can be anywhere in the chain.

 #### 8.1.2 Request error interceptor
 As mentioned above this is a special kind of interceptor designed to handle errors.
-These interceptors can only be at the end of request or response interceptor chain.
-Meaning these interceptors are only executed as the last interceptor in the chain.
+These interceptors can
+be placed anywhere in the request or response interceptor chain.
 The framework automatically adds default RequestErrorInterceptor and ResponseErrorInterceptor which basically prints the error message to the console.

 Users can override these interceptors by defining their own ones as follows.
 Users don’t have to specifically engage